|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 * * * *

-from New York City, donated a kidney to a stranger last May to a 22 year old man from Israel!
-Kidney transplant
+from New York City, donated a kidney to a stranger in May 2012 to a 22 year old man from Israel!
+Kidney

-was in Israel.
+transplant was in Israel.
 This mother of 8, was spending a year in Israel decided to donate a kidney while there!
-She

-contacted me that she had wanted to donate a kidney after seeing a posting I had for the person she ended up
+She contacted me that she had wanted to donate a kidney after seeing a posting I had for the person she ended

 Transplant took place at Beilinson in Israel.
 Daniel contacted me after seeing a posting I had in a Jewish group in